anteater2/chord-node/README.md

 ## Other problems
 I set the number of fingers to be exactly 3 because I don't know how to get the size of the ring.
 I don't think that this should cause problems, but it might break something.

+The node program isn't done, but it shouldn't be too bad (especially because we have 5ish days to finish it)

+The node program needs to take some command-line options like the ring to join too.

 Hopefully, this is enough to work on for the next few days.